behu-kea/first-semester-java/projects/games-project.md

 ### Part two - Rock Paper Scissors

+> Remember to use methods for this assignment

 You have to create a rock, paper, scissors game.
 The game should have two modes:

 1. Multiplayer - person vs person